-Reporting back on outcomes
+Reporting back on outcomes - closing the loop

-Following an engagement process, the results will be published on Council's website.
-Where the results on an engagement process has been reported to the elected Council, the outcome will also be published in the adopted Council minutes.
+Following a planned consultation process, the outcomes will be published on Council's website.
+Where an engagement process has been reported to the elected Council, the outcome will also be published in the adopted Council minutes.